Best Of17 min read

 Inmotion

-InMotion has built a solid reputation specifically in the reseller hosting space.
-It's particularly strong for agencies that want to offer traditional cPanel-based hosting to clients — think small business owners who want email, basic websites, and someone (you) to call when things break.
-The UltraStack server setup delivers decent performance, and the business-hours phone support is a legitimate differentiator if your team isn't comfortable with chat-only options.
+InMotion has built a strong reputation specifically in reseller hosting.
+It works particularly well for agencies offering traditional cPanel-based hosting to small business clients — the kind of situation where they need email, a basic site, and someone to call when things break.
+The UltraStack server setup delivers solid performance, and having actual phone support during business hours is a real differentiator when chat isn't enough.

-InMotion's BoldGrid website builder is bundled in, which some agencies find useful for quick-turnaround client sites.
-Honestly, if you're already building in WordPress, BoldGrid is probably redundant — but for agencies handling a lot of basic five-page brochure sites, it can cut your build time down meaningfully.
+InMotion bundles BoldGrid website builder into its plans, which some agencies find useful for quick client sites.
+Honestly, if you're already building in WordPress, it's probably redundant — but for basic five-page brochure sites, it can speed up turnaround time noticeably.

 Key Features